eclipse-kura/kura/docs/java-application-development/development-environment-setup.md

 # Development Environment Setup

 In this document we'll cover the required steps to setup the Development Environment for contributing to the Eclipse Kura project.
-If, instead you want to develop applications or bundles running on Kura refer to the [Kura Workspace setup guide](./kura-workspace-setup.md).
+If, instead you want to develop applications or bundles running on Eclipse Kura refer to the [Eclipse Kura Workspace setup guide](./kura-workspace-setup.md).

-The Kura development environment may be installed on Windows, Linux, or Mac OS.
+The Eclipse Kura development environment may be installed on Windows, Linux, or Mac OS.
 The setup instructions will be the same across each OS though each system may have unique characteristics.

 !!! info
-    The local emulation of Kura code is only supported in Linux and Mac, not in Windows.
+    The local emulation of Eclipse Kura code is only supported in Linux and Mac, not in Windows.

-This document will cover the use of Eclipse Oomph installer which is the easiest way to install and configure the Eclipse IDE to start contributing to Kura.
+This document will cover the use of Eclipse Oomph installer which is the easiest way to install and configure the Eclipse IDE to start contributing to Eclipse Kura.

 The setup requires three basic steps:

 1. Requirements installation
 2. Eclipse Oomph setup
-3. Kura maven build
+3. Eclipse Kura maven build

 ## Requirements

-Before building Kura, you need to have the following programs installed in your system:
+Before building Eclipse Kura, you need to have the following programs installed in your system:

 - JDK 1.8 (or JDK 17)
 - Maven 3.5.x (or greater)